Sims announces investments in Virginia

 Photo courtesy of Sims Metal

-Sims Metal, a business unit of Australia-based Sims Ltd. with sizable operations in North America, says it has invested $20 million to upgrade its metals recycling facility in Chesapeake, Virginia.
+Sims Metal, a business unit of Australia-based Sims Ltd. with sizable operations in North America, has invested $20 million to upgrade its metals recycling facility in Chesapeake, Virginia.

 The investments in eastern Virginia include a new Vezzani shear, a STAR downstream shredded metals sorting plant and a planned connection to the freight rail system.